KhaledMahmud-Sheridan/CMI-Rogers-cmirogers-notebooks/README.md

 # CMI-Rogers Notebooks Repository
 Welcome to the Jupyter Notebooks Repository!
-This repository contains a collection of Jupyter notebooks that cover various topics, ranging from data analysis and machine learning to interactive visualizations and educational tutorials.
+This repository contains a collection of Jupyter notebooks that cover various topics, ranging from data analysis to interactive visualizations.

 ## Table of Contents
 - [Introduction](#introduction)